 Point Three – Health ‘Advocates’ giving out medical advice

-The unfortunate thing is that the information is just passed from rep to rep down the MLM sales chain and the lay person doesn’t question if it is correct or if it could do harm.
-How easy would it be to assume that you could put a drop of wintergreen oil in a glass of water to relieve pain, because you can with all of the others right?
-Ingesting wintergreen oil is like taking a large quantity of asprin – highly toxic.
-However these oils are sold as harmless, safe and natural.
-They couldn’t hurt you right?
+The unfortunate thing is that the information is just passed from rep to rep down the MLM sales chain and the layperson doesn’t question if it is correct or if it could do harm.
+How easy would it be to assume that you could put a drop of wintergreen oil in a glass of water to relieve pain because you can with all of the others right?
+Ingesting wintergreen oil is like taking a large quantity of aspirin – highly toxic.
+However, these oils are sold as harmless, safe and natural.
+They couldn’t hurt you, right?

 Point Four – I do think people need to use more essential oils